Menopause is a natural stage in a woman’s life

 Menopausal hormone therapy (MHT)

-It replenishes estrogen deficiency and effectively alleviates its main symptoms — including hot flashes, vaginal dryness, and mood swings.
-This therapy is selected individually based on a medical evaluation, taking into account each woman’s health profile, and is carried out under close medical supervision.
+It helps compensate for estrogen deficiency and effectively relieves its main symptoms, including hot flashes, vaginal dryness, and mood swings.
+Such therapy is selected individually after medical evaluation, taking into account each woman’s health profile, and is carried out under close medical supervision.
 1 A doctor may advise against MHT if a woman has certain contraindications.
 These may include: 1

-• the patient’s age and the duration of postmenopause — the older the woman and the more time has passed since her last menstruation, the more cautiously hormones are prescribed
+• patient age and duration of postmenopause — the older the woman and the longer the time since her last menstrual period, the more cautiously hormone therapy is prescribed;

-• complications during previous pregnancies (such as hypertension, preeclampsia, or gestational diabetes)
+• complications during previous pregnancies (arterial hypertension, preeclampsia, gestational diabetes mellitus);

 Non-hormonal treatment